Moroccan Spiced Quorn Fillets with Green Couscous

-When the Quorn Fillets are cooked, slice, then stir the mango chutney through the sauce.
-Serve on a bed of couscous, sprinkled with pomegranate seeds and a bowl of yoghurt on the side.
+- When the fillets are cooked, slice, then stir the mango chutney through the sauce.
+Serve on a bed of couscous, sprinkled with pomegranate seeds and a bowl of vegan yoghurt on the side.

 Did you know?
 Quorn Fillets are low in saturated fat and high in protein so are a great meat alternative - why not give this colourful recipe a go on your next meat-free Monday?

 The nation has spoken

 Leave a star rating and/or a review for this recipe.
 Your feedback will help the nation to make smart shopping choices, and we'll use it to learn & improve our recipes.